balloonwj/flamingo/README.md

    ##### Port Usage

-   You can use lsof command to list some port is under listening stated normally:
+   You can use lsof command to confirm that the specified ports are on listening state normally:

    ```shell
    [zhangyl@localhost flamingoserver]$ lsof -i -Pn